UBC-InfoVis/docs/README.md

-# docs
+# UBC InfoVis Group Documentation

 A living document containing information on the group.
+The site uses [Jekyll](https://jekyllrb.com/docs/).
+To develop content, all you need to do is edit the Markdown files.